benmvp/slides/2016/connect/iso-react.md

 NOTES:
 - It's an internal service that given a React component and its props it'll return a string of rendered markup
 - No AJAX, on DB calls, no environment lookup, etc.
-- Everything must be passed in
+- Everything must be passed in for initial render
 - "Stateless" because the server has access to the file system of all React components which _is_ state

 /////